nvflare.app_common.np.recipes.fedavg module

 • aggregator – Custom aggregator (ModelAggregator) for combining client model updates.
 Must implement accept_model(), aggregate_model(), reset_stats() methods.
 If None, uses built-in memory-efficient weighted averaging.

 • aggregator_data_kind – Data kind to use for the aggregator.
+When a custom aggregator declares expected_data_kind, the declaration must match.
 Defaults to DataKind.WEIGHTS.
-Kept for backward compatibility.

 • launch_external_process (bool) – Whether to launch the script in external process.
 Defaults to False.